BluestoneInstitute/styleguide/README.md

 * Comment your code, extensively!
 * If a code block is complicated to read or complicated to debug, it needs to be simplified.
 * Programs should typically not exceed 300 lines.
 Break longer programs into multiple files.
 * Include a header and divide your code into sections.
-The program should have a logical, linear flow.
+* The program should have a logical, linear flow.

+More context behind these principles can be found in the article ["Guidelines for writing good R code"](https://www.r-bloggers.com/2022/02/guidelines-for-writing-good-r-code/)

 ```
 #=================================================================
 # Program   :  Raw_Data_Import_2022_0424.R
 # Date      :  April 24, 2022
 # Project   :  Twitter Paper
-# Author    :  Kevin W. Christensen
+# Author    :  J. Schumpeter
 #=================================================================

 #--------------------------------------------------------